Table of Contents

 Temporary Measures for Faster Support

 One of the most notable updates to the EI program in 2025 is the temporary waiver of the usual one-week waiting period for new claims.
-This measure, effective from March 30, 2025, to October 11, 2025, is designed to provide immediate financial relief to individuals during specific economic conditions.
-This waiver applies broadly to all types of EI benefits, including regular, sickness, maternity, parental, and caregiving benefits.
-By eliminating the waiting period, the government aims to ensure that Canadians receive the support they need without unnecessary delays.
+This measure, effective from March 30, 2025, to October 11, 2025, is designed to provide faster access to financial relief during specific economic conditions.
+The waiver applies to all types of EI benefits, including regular, sickness, maternity, parental, and caregiving benefits.

 Eligibility and Hours Requirement